Learning $k$-Modal Distributions via Testing: Learning -modal Distributions

-The algorithm ${\tt Learn-kmodal-simple}$ works as follows: We start by partitioning the domain $[n]$ into consecutive intervals of mass approximately $\eps/k$.
-To do this, we make use of the DKW inequality, with accuracy parameter roughly $\eps^2/k$.
-(Some care is needed in this step, since there may be ``heavy'' points in the support of the distribution; however, we gloss over this technical issue for the sake of this intuitive explanation.)
-If this step is successful, we have partitioned the domain into a set of $O(k/\eps)$ consecutive intervals of probability mass roughly $\eps/k$.
-Our next step is to apply Birg{\'e}'s monotone learning algorithm to each interval.
+If this step is successful, we have partitioned the domain into a set of $O(k/\eps)$ consecutive intervals of probability mass ``roughly $\eps/k$.''
+The next step is to apply Birg{\'e}'s monotone learning algorithm to each interval.

 A caveat comes from the fact that not all such intervals are guaranteed to be monotone (or even close to being monotone).
 However, since our input distribution is assumed to be $k$-modal, all but (at most) $k$ of these intervals are monotone.
-Call a non-monotone interval ``bad''.
-Since all intervals have probability mass at most $\eps / k$ and there are at most $k$ bad intervals, these intervals contribute at most $\eps$ to the total mass.
-So even though Birg{\'e}'s algorithm gives no guarantees for bad intervals, these intervals do not affect the error by more than $\eps$.
+Call a non-monotone interval ``bad.''
+Since all intervals have empirical probability mass at most $\eps / k$ and there are at most $k$ bad intervals, it follows from Fact~\ref{fact:vc} that these intervals contribute at most $O(\eps)$ to the total mass.
+So even though Birg{\'e}'s algorithm gives no guarantees for bad intervals, these intervals do not affect the error by more than $O(\eps)$.

 Let us now focus on the monotone intervals.
 For each such interval, we do not know if it is monotone increasing or monotone decreasing.
 To overcome this difficulty, we run both monotone algorithms $\ANI$ and $\AND$ for each interval and then use hypothesis testing to choose the correct candidate distribution.